dotnet/runtime/src/setup/Documentation/design-docs/host-probing.md

   In these paths the `|arch|/|tfm|` string can be used and will be replaced with the actual values before using the path.
   * `--additionalprobingpath` command line arguments
   * `additionalProbingPaths` specified in `.runtimeconfig.json` and `.runtimeconfig.dev.json` for the app and each framework (highest to lowest)

+  Note about framework-dependent and self-contained apps.
+With regard to probing the main difference is that self-contained apps don't have any framework dependencies, so all assets (including assemblies which normally come from a framework) are probed for in the app's directory.